Students often ask Paulie if he was always naturally extremely flexible. He was not. As a teenager he had average flexibility.

 - Illinois Neuro-Spine Center, Rush Copley Hospital, Chicago, IL

-Master Zink continues to evolve his Taoist art art of Yin Yoga by adding postures, variations, and insights.
-Through many years of study, practice, and teaching he has further developed this ancient Taoist tradition into his own distinctive and dynamic style.
+As the founder of Yin yoga, Master Zink continues to evolve his Taoist art by adding postures, variations, and insights.
+Through many years of study, practice, and teaching he has developed the ancient Taoist tradition into his own distinctive and dynamic style.